sed-pro-inria/tools-training/1-vers/git.md

 ## Distributed workflow

-Committing to a central repository is okay for small teams where developpers know and trust each other
+Committing to a central repository is okay for small teams where developpers know and trust each other.
+For larger projects, though, it is blocking and dangerous to give write access to the project's main repository to an external contributor.

-For larger projects, it is blocking and dangerous to give write access to the central repository to an external contributor.
+Since Git is a distributed revision control system, clloning a repository means creating a copy of that repository that has exactly as much information.
+This opens the road to a workflow different rom the previous one, where each developer has a public repository from which everybody can read.
+When this developer wants to share code, he/she pushes the code to be shared to his/her public repository and informs the maintainers of the project that there is some code available that may beintegrated to the project.
+The maintainers review the code and, if they find it useful, integrate it to the project's main code base.

-Git solves this problem with **forks**.
+This workflow is made possible by the way Git has been designed.
+The GitHub platform provides two mechanisms (fork and pull request) that help developers adopting this workflow, but the workflow itself relies only on Git features and does not require GitHub to be implemented.

 When a developper wants to contribute to a project, he/she forks the original bare repository.
 It means that the developper gets his own bare repository.
 In this repository, he develops a feature in a branch.
-When the work is done, he asks an administrator to pull the feature branch of his repository to the master branch of the central repository.
+When the work is done, he asks an administrator to pull the feature branch from his repository to the master branch of the project's main repository.

-This is called a **pull request**.
+In GitHub terminology, this is called a **pull request**.

 Let us see this in practice by adding **Emma** as a developper to our previous example.

     changedir(workdir)